- Physical (food, clothing medical)

 INDIA In 2003, God allowed us to partner with 3 caretakers who had opened their homes to children in their villages.
 Soon, many were bringing children to them from desperate situations and the caretakers could not turn them away.
 We now have over 250 children and teens in residential or daytime programs at 8 locations throughout Southern India.
 Through our small business training program, older teens are learning skills which will help them break the cycle of poverty as successful adults.

 Children love to hear from their sponsors.
 Corresponding will help you feel more connected to your child.
 Letters are special treasures for your child that most keep for many years.
-It reminds them they are loved and someone cares enough to invest in their lives through prayer, time, and resources.
+Letters serve as a reminder that someone loves and cares for them enough to invest in their lives through prayer, time, and resources.

 Letter Writing Tips

 - For easy translation, please keep it brief.